tidesdb/tidesdb/doc/05-internals/architecture.md

 the caller's work.
 Only `create`, `drop`, `rename` and `clone` take it for **writing**, and those are exactly the operations a user issues and waits on.

-That asymmetry makes the default lock policy the wrong one. glibc's rwlock prefers readers, so a new reader is admitted even while a writer is queued -- and a database whose background work never stops never produces the gap the writer needs.
+That asymmetry makes the default lock policy the wrong one.
+A reader-writer lock admits an arriving reader while a writer waits, so a database whose background work never stops never produces the gap the writer needs.
 The writer is not slow; it never runs.
 A `CREATE TABLE` hangs for minutes while the process sits at a full core, which reads as a deadlock and is really starvation.

+The lock therefore announces a waiting writer.
+A writer raises a count before it acquires and lowers it after, and a reader arriving while that count is non-zero waits for it to fall.
+The writer's wait is bounded by the readers already inside rather than by the load.
+A reader that slips through between reading the count and acquiring costs the writer one more hold, which is why the count is enough and a handoff is not needed. `tdb_wprwlock_t` carries this, and the commit gate and the manifest take it for the same reason.

-So the registry lock is initialised to prefer a waiting writer, and the read side is kept short enough that the writer's wait is bounded by one operation rather than by the load.
-The one rule that buys is that **no reader may take the lock again while holding it**, and none does; the attribute deadlocks a reader that tries.
+The one rule it depends on is that no reader may take the lock again while holding it, and none does.
+Such a reader would wait on its own writer's announcement and never reach the acquire that would release it.

 Two things follow from the same reasoning.
 A flush waits for its install ticket *before* taking the read lock, never while holding it -- waiting under it would both lengthen the hold to include